The Transformative Power of Sensory Integration Rooms

 • Ongoing Evaluation: Finally, regularly evaluate the impact of the sensory room on student outcomes and make necessary adjustments.
 Collect feedback from staff and students to continuously improve the space.
 Continuous assessment and improvement are key to maintaining the room’s effectiveness.

-Climbing/Swing Frame Set for Sensory Integration Therapy (SENSIS System)
+Climbing/Swing Frame Set (SENSIS System)

 Conclusion: